 How to access the service?

-If the child or young person meets the eligibility criteria for the service an online referral form needs to be completed by the parent.
+If the child or young person meets the eligibility criteria for the service an online referral form can be completed by a parent.

 We would prefer all applications to be on the online form.
 However, if a paper form is needed please contact us (see bottom of this page).

 If the support package is agreed by the monthly Short Breaks Panel, a home visit from the Home Community Support Team will be arranged.
 The scheme will be explained in further detail and discussions of possible Support Workers available to support the child or young person will take place.